How To Improve Your Conditioning

 Training at a higher percentage of your max heart rate is the most reliable and effective way to increase the intensity of your conditioning.

-Heart rate monitors (such as Morpheus, Polar or Garmin) allow you to effectively track your heart rate during your conditioning training.
-This makes tracking increases in the intensity of your conditioning convenient.
+Heart rate monitors allow you to effectively track your heart rate during your conditioning training.
+This makes it convenient to track increases in the intensity of your conditioning.
+Training at different intensity levels allows you to target the different energy systems with your conditioning.

 Gradually decreasing your rest intervals or increasing your work intervals on a weekly basis will also allow you to increase the intensity of your conditioning training.